 Portfolios: Website (Backend – software, structure, architecture), Tech Camp, Web Content

 Bio: Matthias is a librarian with a strong technological bent.
 He prefers to not send a human to do a machine’s work and believes strongly in automating as much as possible.
-He is currently employed at the University of Western Australia as Library Manager (Science), where he manages the relationship between the Library and the Faculty of Science.
+He works at the Australian Research Data Commons on software skills projects for researchers and research support staff.
 Outside of work, he changes hobbies every few months and occasionally tweets about it at @mpfl, or posts mediocre photos as mpflx on Instagram.

 CAVAL, Manager Member Services